 All clinical courses should adopt a consistent narrative format.
-This is to ensure consistency in grading information and feedback to students across all clinical courses.
+This is to ensure consistency in grading information five weeks after the course ends.

+and feedback to students across all clinical courses.
 In addition, official, summative comments from core clerkships are used for the Medical School Performance Evaluation (MSPE), also known as "the Dean's Letter."
 Consistency in the narrative summative comments portion of the final grade gives the MSPE a more professional and uniform look, making it a more effective document in the residency application process.